signalfx/splunk-otel-java/docs/faq.md

 - **How often do you release?** We strive to release the Splunk distribution within 2 working days after the [upstream project](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) releases.
 OpenTelemetry Java generally releases a new version every 4 weeks.
+- **What happens when the exporter endpoint is temporarily unreachable?** Sending telemetry resumes when the endpoint becomes available again.
+Telemetry collected in the meantime is dropped.